AimRT/AimRT/document/sphinx-en/tutorials/plugins/mqtt_plugin.md

         enable_backends: [mqtt]
 ```

-In the above examples, both publisher and subscriber connect to an MQTT broker at `tcp://127.0.0.1:1883`.
-The publisher is configured to process all messages through the MQTT backend, while the subscriber is configured to trigger callbacks for all messages received via the MQTT backend, thus establishing complete pub-sub communication.
+In the above examples, both the publish and subscribe sides are connected to an MQTT broker at the address `tcp://127.0.0.1:1883`.
+The publish side is configured to process all messages through the MQTT backend, and the subscribe side is configured to trigger callbacks for all messages from the MQTT backend, thereby establishing the message publish-subscribe pipeline.

-The underlying MQTT Topic name format is: `/channel/${topic_name}/${message_type}`.
-Where:
-- `${topic_name}` is the AimRT Topic name
-- `${message_type}` is the URL-encoded AimRT message name
+In this process, the underlying MQTT Topic name format is: `/channel/${topic_name}/${message_type}`.
+Here, `${topic_name}` is the AimRT Topic name, and `${message_type}` is the URL-encoded AimRT message name.

-For example:
-- AimRT Topic name: `test_topic`
-- Message type: `pb:aimrt.protocols.example.ExampleEventMsg`
-- Resulting MQTT Topic: `/channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsg`

-The MQTT packet format for AimRT publisher-subscriber communication consists of 3 segments:
+For example, if the AimRT Topic name is `test_topic` and the message type is `pb:aimrt.protocols.example.ExampleEventMsg`, the final MQTT topic name will be: `/channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsg`.

+On the pipeline where AimRT publishes data from the publish side to the subscribe side, the MQTT packet format is divided into three segments:
-1. Serialization type (typically `pb` or `json`)
+- Serialization type, typically `pb` or `json`
-2. Context section:
-   - Context count (1 byte, max 255)
+- Context section
+  - Number of contexts, 1 byte, maximum 255 contexts
-   - Context_1 key (2-byte length + data)
+  - context_1 key, 2-byte length + data section
-   - Context_2 key (2-byte length + data)
+  - context_2 key, 2-byte length + data section
   - ...
-3. Payload data
+- Data

 ```
 | n(0~255) [1 byte] | content type [n byte]